ENSTABretagneRobotics/Hardware-MATLAB/ReadMe.txt

 Sample : http://www.ensta-bretagne.fr/lebars/Share/buggy_real_gps.zip for the buggy based on an Android smartphone described on http://www.ensta-bretagne.fr/lebars/buggy_android_full.pdf .

+Change the device path and other parameters in the configuration files if necessary.
+Mind the line endings in the configuration files depending on the OS (use e.g. the command dos2unix *.txt to convert line endings for Linux)!

 Tested on Windows 8.1 64 bit using MATLAB R2014a.

 Hardware support :